-Research topics of interest to this group include: Statistical Modelling in Environmental and Ecological Science, Bayesian Methods of Statistical Inference, and Statistical Computing and Graphics.
+Research topics of interest to this group include: Statistical Modelling in Environmental and Ecological Science, Bayesian Methods of Statistical Inference, Machine Learning for Complex High Dimensional Data, and Statistical Computing and Graphics.

 |Ms. Áine Dooley||Dr. Caroline Brophy||Modelling techniques for biodiversity and ecosystem multifunctionality - theoretical development and application.
 (PhD)|

 |Mr. Jack McDonnell||Dr. Caroline Brophy

 |Predicting grass growth at farm level to allow producers to adapt to changing and volatile weather conditions (PhD)|